john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 console.log('The temperature should be controlled at: ' + temperature);
 ```

-All you need to do now is type it in the developer console then press enter to see what will happen:
+All you need to do now is type it in the developer console and press enter to see what will happen:

 {% asset_img print-variable.jpg %}